 The main menu is normally constructed using system memory when E2B enumerates (detects) all the files under the \_ISO\MAINMENU folder – this can take some time if you have lots of files and a slow BIOS or slow USB drive.
-If FASTLOAD is enabled, the newly built Main menu is copied (cached) to the FASTLOAD.MNU file.
+If FASTLOAD is enabled, the newly built Main menu is copied (cached) to the FASTLOAD.MNU file on the E2B USB drive.
 On the next boot, if \FASTLOAD.YES is present, the FASTLOAD.MNU file will be loaded as the main menu, instead of Easy2Boot having to re-enumerate all the payload files again.
-How it works (you don’t need to know this):

 - If \FASTLOAD.YES contains the word ‘REFRESH’ then Easy2Boot will build a new menu in memory and write it to the FASTLOAD.MNU file and then remove the word REFRESH from the FASTLOAD.YES file so that on the next boot, Easy2Boot will use the contents of the file FASTLOAD.MNU file as the Main menu.